Thomaswang0822/loma_differentiable/pd_logs/README.md

         return 0.0
 ```

-The boundary condition refers to "when does the derivative-of-integral hold nonzero value?"
+The boundary condition refers to "when does the derivative-of-integral hold nonzero value"?
 For the simple example, it's **[0 < t < 1]**.
-Now it becomes a more difficult question that requires some algebraic derivation for the compiler (us) to answer .
+Now it becomes a more difficult question that requires some algebraic derivation for the compiler (us) to answer.

 #### preprocess